chengweilin114/direct_capstone2020/README.md

 ```
 from Hedging-Saving import * 		            # import module

-data_functions.Accuracy(master_df,forecast_df) 	    # input two csv files and generate a new dataframe with "performance" and "hit rate" in each season.
+data_functions.ccuracy(master_df,forecast_df) 	    # input two csv files and generate a new dataframe with "performance" and "hit rate" in each season.
 ```

 Output: